algo74/MLCourse/HW3/README.md

 I visualized four classes: 'true cat', 'true dog', 'fake cat', and 'fake dog' and showed results for two values of perplexity.

 The convolutional layers did quite decent job separating dogs from cats.
-The "head" of the NN was able to find a natural border between the classes and also propery classify some outsiders.
+The "head" of the NN was able to find a natural border between the classes and also properly classify some outsiders.
 It might be overly aggressive in assuming cats as "outsider" dogs.